vprado-dev/All-jellyfin-media-server/README.md

 # **Tailscale VPN Setup**

 Tailscale provides a modern alternative to traditional VPN solutions like Gluetun.
-It offers both privacy for your downloads and easy remote access for friends.
+It offers both privacy for your downloads and easy remote access.

 ## **Getting Started with Tailscale**